Antigua Guatemala: Tourism and historic sites

+Antigua is the jumping-off-point for hikes of the Acatenango (Fuego) and Pacaya volcanos.

-Spanish Colony monuments
+Spanish colonial monuments

 Before it was declared a National Monument by president Jorge Ubico on March 30, 1944, the city ruins were practically abandoned.
 The following galleries show images of the destruction of the structures due to earthquakes and abandonment.
 There were other churches, such as Nuestra Señora del Carmen and the Society of Jesus, that endured the 1773 earthquake relatively well, but they were abandoned and the earthquakes from 1917 to 1918 and 1976 destroyed them.
 In the particular case of de San Francisco El Grande church, it was in good structural condition after the 1773 and 1917 earthquakes, and it was rebuilt in 1967 when the Franciscans returned to Guatemala.
 This eventually protected the structure from significant damage in the 1976 earthquake.
 Finally, La Merced church was practically new in 1773, and it has withstood time and earthquakes since; the church was not abandoned in 1776, but it was indeed abandoned in 1829 when the Mercedarians were expelled from Central America by general Francisco Morazán, along with the rest of regular clergy and the conservative party members and Aycinena family.